GandhiCloudLab/ibm-watson-aiops/01-log-processing/readme.md

 # Logs Data flow in Watson AIOps

-This document explains about how does the IBM Cloud Pak for Watson AIOps process the logs and how it stores the incoming logs in a different format and places.
+This document explains about how does the IBM Cloud Pak for Watson AIOps stores the incoming the logs and process it.

 ![Logs Data flow](./images/logs-data-flow.png)

 ## 1. Logging system

-Logs are shipped from application environment to the logging system such as Splunk, Humio and etc.
+Logs are shipped from application environment to the logging system such as Splunk, Humio and etc through the Data Shippers like FluentD, Logstash, Elastic Beats and etc.

 ## 2. Log Mapping